 The book starts with an extensive safety review, then moves on to the basic techniques of dagger fighting, starting with grip and body postures.
 Readers will then learn about the basic actions of cuts, parries, blocks, and disarms.
 During this process, they will explore the connection between body and weapon and start learning the elements of storytelling through choreography.
 Special attention is given to suicides, threats, and murder and how directors, choreographers, performers, teachers, and students can approach these techniques in a way that is physically and mentally safe.
 The book also covers the use of throwing knives, knife flips, and other tricks to help add a little flair to your fight.

 The Art of Knife Fighting for Stage and Screen teaches the safe theatrical use of the knife for directors, performers, educators, and students of stage combat.

 1. Introduction 2.
 The Elements of Theatrical Violence 3.
 Holding the Weapon & Stances 4.
 Footwork and Body Dynamics 5.
 Basic Attacks 6.
-Blocks, Checks, & Transports 7.
-Grabs, Locks, and Disarms 8.
-Threats, Cuts, Murders, & Suicide 9.
+Blocks, Deflections & Checks 7.
+Grabs, Locks & Disarms 8.
+Threats, Cuts, Murders & Suicide 9.
 Adding Flair 10.
 Final Thoughts for Actors and Directors